jhallen/joes-sandbox/vivado/README.md

 ![image](images/writetcl1.png)

 That's it.
-Now you can regerenate the project with:
+Now you can regenerate the project with:

     rm -rf project_1
     vivado -source rebuild.tcl &